Makis Giannikoglou

-Makis Giannikoglou (Μάκης Γιαννίκογλου, born 25 March 1993) is a Greek professional footballer who plays as a goalkeeper for Super League 2 club Kavala.
+Makis Giannikoglou (Μάκης Γιαννίκογλου, born 25 March 1993) is a Greek professional footballer who plays as a goalkeeper for Super League 2 club PAS Pyrgos.

 He started his football in the youth ranks of Xanthi.
-Professionally he has played for Omonia, Kavala, Fokikos, Iraklis, PAS Giannina, AEK and lithuanian FK Sūduva.
+Professionally he has played for Omonia, Kavala, Fokikos, Iraklis, PAS Giannina, AEK Athens and lithuanian FK Sūduva.
 He has been capped for Greece U17.

 Club career

-Giannikoglou was playing for the second team of Skoda Xanthi.
+Giannikoglou was playing for the reserve team of Skoda Xanthi.
 Later on, in 2011 he signed a contract with the Cypriot team Omonia.
 In July 2014 he signed for Fokikos.
 On 30 December 2014 he signed for Iraklis for two and a half years.

 PAS Giannina

 On 10 August 2017 he signed for PAS Giannina for a year.

 AEK Athens

 On 26 June 2018, Giannikoglou signed with AEK Athens until the summer of 2021.
 The 25-year old goalkeeper Giannikoglou, who only made four Super League appearances with PAS Giannina in the 2017–18 campaign, has signed a three-year deal with AEK after his PAS Giannina's contract reached its conclusion.
 AEK confirmed the transfer with this following statement on their official website: “AEK FC announces the arrival of goalkeeper Makis Giannikoglou, who has signed a cooperation agreement until the summer of 2021.”
 In an interview with the official AEK's site, Giannikoglou shared his emotions from the move: “I am very happy to be an AEK player, it’s a dream come true,” beamed Giannikoglou.
 “I am delighted to work with Vasilis Barkas and Panagiotis Tsintotas, the goalkeepers which made AEK champions alongside Giannis Anestis.
 It’s a great incentive for any Greek footballer to wear the AEK shirt, my goal is to work hard and be ready for when I receive a chance.”